broncowdd/auto_restrict/readme.md

 ##Configuration
 Ther's a few configuration vars.
 Change them before the script's include:
-- $auto_restrict['just_die_if_not_logged']: if true, don't redirect to login form if there's no user logged (avoid redirect in case on ajax access to the page for example)
+- $auto_restrict['just_die_if_not_logged']: if true, don't redirect to login form if there's no user logged (avoid login form redirect in case on ajax access to the page for example)
 - $auto_restrict['just_die_on_errors']: if true, the script just ends on all the security problems; if false, redirect to login form on security problem.
 - $auto_restrict['session_expiration_delay']: session duration in minutes
 - $auto_restrict['cookie_expiration_delay']: cookie duration in days